 "We take great pride in using the very best seasonal ingredients from local farmers, fishermen and producers, to create dishes which delight both the palate and the eye.
 It is therefore essential that we have excellent photography which presents the dishes beautifully and which whets the appetites of our customers.
 We use professional food photography for our brochures and marketing flyers and across all digital platforms.
 Occasionally a quick "in the moment" photograph captured with a good quality smartphone does the trick, but for quality visual presentation which really shows off the quality of our ingredients and the skill of our chefs, a regular programme of professional photography is an essential part of our marketing mix."

 When I heard The Stable was opening a branch in Plymouth with their ethos of using fresh local produce I was delighted.
 I contacted them, photographed their launch party, cool decor and food.
 Wanting to see their business succeed here (for very selfish reasons...I am slightly addicted to their 4 Local Cheese pizza!)
-I used my contacts to get them a double page spread in Devon Life Magazine with my photographs and review.
+I used my contacts to get them a complimentary double page spread in Devon Life Magazine with my photographs and copy.

 I am a founding member of the Totally Awesome Women’s Network a fabulous team of self employed women who support and inspire one another in all things business.
 We each chose a ‘word of the year’ to focus going forward in 2020 and my word was ‘Invest’!
 At the start of 2020 is it a good time for you to review the food photographs representing your business online?
 Then if necessary invest in some good food photography that is worthy of your creations?
 I would love to chat with you about us working together to make that happen.